Quantum Advantage from One-Way Functions: Abstract

 \section{Abstract}

-Showing quantum advantage based on weaker and standard classical complexity assumptions is one of the most important goals in quantum information science.
-In this paper, we demonstrate quantum advantage with several basic assumptions, specifically based on only the existence of classically-secure one-way functions.
-We introduce {\it inefficient-verifier proofs of quantumness} (IV-PoQ), and construct it from statistically-hiding and computationally-binding classical bit commitments.
+Is quantum computing truly faster than classical computing?
+Demonstrating unconditional quantum computational advantage lies beyond the reach of the current complexity theory, and therefore we have to rely on some complexity assumptions.
+While various results on quantum advantage have been obtained, all necessitate relatively stronger or less standard assumptions in complexity theory or classical cryptography.
+In this paper, we show quantum advantage based on several fundamental assumptions, specifically relying solely on the existence of classically-secure one-way functions.
+Given the fact that one-way functions are necessary for almost all classical cryptographic primitives, our findings yield a surprising implication: {\it if there is no quantum advantage, then there is no classical cryptography!} More precisely, we introduce {\it inefficient-verifier proofs of quantumness} (IV-PoQ), and construct it from statistically-hiding and computationally-binding classical bit commitments.
 IV-PoQ is an interactive protocol between a verifier and a quantum polynomial-time prover consisting of two phases.
 In the first phase, the verifier is classical probabilistic polynomial-time, and it interacts with the quantum polynomial-time prover over a classical channel.
 In the second phase, the verifier becomes inefficient, and makes its decision based on the transcript of the first phase.
 If the quantum prover is honest, the inefficient verifier accepts with high probability, but any classical probabilistic polynomial-time malicious prover only has a small probability of being accepted by the inefficient verifier.
 In our construction, the inefficient verifier can be a classical deterministic polynomial-time algorithm that queries an $\mathbf{NP}$ oracle.
 Our construction demonstrates the following results based on the known constructions of statistically-hiding and computationally-binding commitments from one-way functions or distributional collision-resistant hash functions: \begin{itemize} \item If one-way functions exist, then IV-PoQ exist. \item If distributional collision-resistant hash functions exist (which exist if hard-on-average problems in $\mathbf{SZK}$ exist), then constant-round IV-PoQ exist. \end{itemize} We also demonstrate quantum advantage based on worst-case-hard assumptions.
 We define {\it auxiliary-input IV-PoQ} (AI-IV-PoQ) that only require that for any malicious prover, there exist infinitely many auxiliary inputs under which the prover cannot cheat.
 We construct AI-IV-PoQ from an auxiliary-input version of commitments in a similar way, showing that \begin{itemize} \item If auxiliary-input one-way functions exist (which exist if $\mathbf{CZK}\not\subseteq\mathbf{BPP}$), then AI-IV-PoQ exist. \item If auxiliary-input collision-resistant hash functions exist (which is equivalent to $\mathbf{PWPP}\nsubseteq \mathbf{FBPP}$) or $\mathbf{SZK}\nsubseteq \mathbf{BPP}$, then constant-round AI-IV-PoQ exist. \end{itemize} Finally, we also show that some variants of PoQ can be constructed from quantum-evaluation one-way functions (QE-OWFs), which are similar to classically-secure classical one-way functions except that the evaluation algorithm is not classical but quantum.
-QE-OWFs appear to be weaker than classically-secure classical one-way functions.
+QE-OWFs appear to be weaker than classically-secure classical one-way functions, and therefore it demonstrates quantum advantage based on assumptions even weaker than one-way functions.

 \ifnum\submission=1 \else

 \fi